DPA (GDPR)

 The personal data transferred concern the following categories of data:

-• Personal data contained within Visitor Data (as defined in the Agreement), including information relating to a user's device, operating system, browser, browser configuration, IP address, and approximate location.
+• Personal data contained within Visitor Data, including information relating to an End User's device, operating system, browser, browser configuration, IP address, and approximate location, and IDs associated with successful detections of fraud on the Customer’s sites and services.

 Frequency of the transfer